Pentagon announces plan to expand nuclear arsenal in face of Russian threat

 “Every U.S. administration over the past six decades has called for a flexible and limited U.S. nuclear response options,” said the review.
 “Potential adversaries do not stand still.
 On the contrary, they seek to identify and exploit weaknesses in U.S. capabilities and strategy.”
 The U.S. nuclear arsenal cannot remain “fixed.”

-Defense Secretary Jim Mattis spoke to reporters Friday morning hours before the release of the Nuclear Posture Review.
+Mattis spoke to reporters Friday morning, hours before the release of the Nuclear Posture Review.

 "What we're trying to do is ensure that our diplomats and our negotiators are in a position to be listened to when we say we want to go forward on nonproliferation and arms control.
 At the same time, you do so by having an effective, safe deterrent,” said Mattis.